 In many instances, BTR is mutually beneficial for landlords and renters.
-The 2019 UK Homeowners Survey showed 4/10 renters are stuck in cold, damp properties where landlords do not keep up to date with maintenance or repairs.
-35% of renter respondents also felt their flats were of poor quality.
+The 2019 UK Homeowners Survey showed that 4 in 10 renters are stuck in cold, damp properties where landlords do not keep up to date with maintenance or repairs.
+Thirty-five percent of renter respondents also felt their flats were of poor quality.
 Fortunately, BTR properties can allay some of the issues that both tenants and investors face when it comes to residential renting.

 The Benefits of BTR for Tenants and Investors

-Build-to-Rent blocks usually have better facilities than individual apartments.
+Build to Rent blocks usually have better facilities than individual apartments.
 For example, some BTR schemes offer ultra-fast broadband and access to an on-site gym included in the rent.
 Others have concierge services to handle bookings for tenants or to take in deliveries and messages.
-A few have high-end communal services like a media room, lounge area or even a swimming pool, and most will allow tenants to keep well-behaved pets.
-Below is a deeper look into some additional benefits that BTR brings to the table.
+A few have high-end communal services like a media room, a lounge area, or even a swimming pool, and most will allow tenants to keep well-behaved pets.
+Below, we take a deeper look at the benefits that BTR brings to the table.

-Longer lease period options (often 3 years plus) are the norm, which is beneficial for both renters and investors (long-term stream of steady income).
+Longer lease period options (often three years or longer) are the norm, which is beneficial for both renters and investors (long-term stream of steady income).

 Leasing amounts are clearly laid out with information and formulas on how increases will be put into effect, making this common point of contention easier for both landlords and tenants.